-If you click on the interface and then click on the "Connected" tab, it will show you what devices are connected to the interface, along with the VLAN, MAC address, and IP address (if available in other device's ARP caches).
+Go to the Network, Devices tab, and click on the Device Name of the interface that you want to know about.
+An Interface Section will appear for that device, Click on the "Connected" tab, and it will show you what devices are connected to the interface, along with the VLAN, MAC address, and IP address (if available in other device's ARP caches).
 If you hover over the MAC address it will show you the Manufacturer of that device.
 Reverse-DNS lookups for switch ports can also be identified by clicking on the IP address.